tamunoWoks/kNN_regression_sales_prediction_analysis/README.md

 ## Installation and Prerequisites
 ### 1. Environment Setup:

  - Python 3.x installed on your machine.
  - Required libraries: numpy, pandas, matplotlib, sklearn.

 ### 2. Data File:

 - The Advertising.csv file is located in the same directory as the scripts.

+## Conclusion

+This project provides a clear understanding of how k-Nearest Neighbors regression can be applied to predict sales based on TV advertising budgets.
+By experimenting with different values of k, we explored the impact of model complexity and accuracy.
+The visualizations and analysis contribute to a better grasp of the relationship between TV advertising and sales, helping to make informed decisions in business scenarios.